Just Eat Takeaway.com from Dutch player to globally scalable platform

 It shouldn’t come as a surprise that COVID “wasn’t exactly bad for business,” as Alma says herself.
 “The hardest part of any marketeer’s job is to change behavior.
 The pandemic has been a great help in letting people get used to going out to dinner at home and not just ordering a pizza when you don’t feel like cooking,” she adds.
 This doesn’t mean that she and her team can lean back and relax: “It’s not so hard to gain market share, what’s hard is to become every person in the world’s preferred food delivery service.”

-To achieve this, JET determines a number of KPIs each year that are leading for all (marketing) activities.
-Additionally, “[we] also try to create a framework in which everybody can operate freely, knows what’s expected of them and can perform their job pretty autonomously,” Alma explains.
+To achieve this, JET determines the number of KPIs each year that are leading for all (marketing) activities.
+Additionally, “[we] also try to create a framework in which everybody can operate freely, knows what’s expected of them, and can perform their job pretty autonomously,” Alma explains.
 This doesn’t always go smoothly, but provides everybody in the company the freedom to jump at a chance if one should arise.

 “It’s not so hard to gain market share, what’s hard is to become every person in the world’s preferred food delivery service.”